Hlohlo10/FUTURE_DS_01-/insights.md

 ## 2. Top Selling Products

 **Finding:**
-The #1 revenue-generating product was PAPER CRAFT, LITTLE BIRDIE at approximately £168,000, followed by REGENCY CAKESTAND 3 TIER at £142,000 and WHITE HANGING HEART T-LIGHT HOLDER at £102,000.
+The #1 revenue generating product was PAPER CRAFT, LITTLE BIRDIE at approximately £168,000, followed by REGENCY CAKESTAND 3 TIER at £142,000 and WHITE HANGING HEART T-LIGHT HOLDER at £102,000.
-Home décor and gift items dominate the top 10, suggesting the customer base is primarily purchasing decorative and gifting products.
+Home decor and gift items dominate the top 10, suggesting the customer base is primarily purchasing decorative and gifting products.
 Notably, POSTAGE and Manual appearing in the top 10 suggests these may need to be filtered out as they are not real products.

 **Recommendation:**
-The business should prioritize stock availability for the top 3 products year-round, especially heading into Q4.
+The business should prioritize stock availability for the top 3 products year round, especially heading into Q4.
 Bundle deals combining top products (e.g. CAKESTAND + decorative items) could increase average order value.
 POSTAGE and Manual entries should be cleaned from the product catalogue.